hrkloeck/RFIWIPER/README.md

 If you set the --HEAT_DEVICE flag, you can omit the --HEAT_BACKEND flag.
 If you use the --HEAT_BACKEND flag without specifying the device, the default is the CPU(s).

+### TODOs

+Still to do (in order of decreasing impact):
+- [ ] Compare Heat backend results with the original implementation (implement correctness tests)
+- [ ] Heat results are disconnected from the plotting routines
+- [ ] Use ht.load_hdf5 for parallel loading of HDF5 files
+- [ ] Support masked arrays in Heat
+- [ ] Use Heat operations in checkerstats_ht instead of numpy
+- [ ] vectorize 1D interpolation in boundary_range_ht